 Architectural Cottage & Informal Garden

-Pests May be attacked by aphids, caterpillars, codling moth, bullfinches, gall midges and blister mites
+Pests May be attacked by aphids, caterpillars, codling moth, bullfinches, pear midge, blister mite and pear and cherry slugworm

 RHS members can get exclusive individual advice from the RHS Gardening Advice team.